 In order to determine which countries you should target, there are a couple of things that you can do.
 First, you can use our Market Intelligence module to estimate where other apps are getting their downloads from.

 You can also do a simple localization test by making your app available in another country and only localizing your app’s keywords.
 Obviously, if the rest of your app is not localized, you will probably get poor ratings, so you shouldn’t do this for too long.

-But it will give you a good idea of how well your might might do in another country and you can use this data to make a decision.
+But it will give you a good idea of how well you might do in another country and you can use this data to make a decision.

 Competitive Research / Category Selection

 Choosing a less competitive category can help your app rank higher.
+In the latest version of iOS11 the layout of AppStore changes so that Categories, Featured, Top Charts are now being replaced by Today, Games, and Apps.
+As you see now the store is divided into either games, or apps that make it clear under which category your app suits.
 Not all apps can be listed in multiple categories, but if your app is so lucky, then take advantage of it.